tinaponting/protect-wordpress/README.md

 Updated files:

+- Updated: 221122 wp-includes protection to more for js protection, 2 ways of doing that!.
 - Updated: 221122 core: .htaccess for latest speed and not wanted bots:)
-- Updagted: 221118 wpcontent plugins folder for more alternatives protection.
+- Updated: 221118 wpcontent plugins folder for more alternatives protection.
-- Updated:221117 wpincludes for Better security for js files:)
+- Updated: 221117 wpincludes for Better security for js files:)
-- Updated:221117 for better security .htaccess1.
+- Updated: 221117 for better security .htaccess1.
 - Updated: 221115 Themes folder with morealternatives.
 - Updated: wpincludes files for better performance.
 - Updated: wp-includes, js folder ALTERNATIVE, if uo got a theme that is sensitive to js.
 - Updated: 221111: wp-content for better security for themes and plugins:)
 - Updated: 221110 wpincludes core htacces and tried every folder - If I get in:) Every file:) WORKS!!
-- Updated 221109 Wp-includes files with new: style-engine and better protection for files, php/js/css.
+- Updated: 221109 Wp-includes files with new: style-engine and better protection for files, php/js/css.
 - Updated htacces1 with protection, wp-cron/wp-links-opml/wp-json
 - Updated 221107:Wp- includesm,more js alternatives:)
 - Updated 221106: wp-contet for better plugins and themes security:)